idea4good/GuiLiteSamples/HostMonitor/README.md

 - `cd BuildLinux`
 - `chmod 777 *`

+2. Run on Ubuntu:
+- `./sample_native /dev/fb0`   /dev/fb0: The path of framebuffer device file.
+- If meet **permission** issue, you should enter pure command mode(not desktop mode), and run it again.

-2. Run inside QT APP(display-xxx is a QT APP for display, skip this if you haven't installed QT):
+3. Run inside QT APP(display-xxx is a QT APP for display, skip this if you haven't installed QT):
 - If x64:`./display-x64 | ./sample_native shared-fb`
 - If raspberry pi:`./display-arm | ./sample_native shared-fb`
 - The source code of display-xxx here: HostMonitor/BuildLinux/display.src

-3. Run with internet explore:
+4. Run with internet browser:
 - `./sample_native 1 8`
 - Command `ss` you will get snapshot in BuildLinux\sample_native\snapshotx.bmp
 - Command `sslp` and open "BuildLinux\Display.html" with internet browser(such like: Firefox, Chrome)